lourencoprudencio/Secure-Password/README.md

 Project Description:

-NOVA Secure Password
-Welcome to the NOVA Secure Password project!
-This web application is designed to encourage members of the NOVA School of Business and Economics (NOVA SBE) community to create strong and secure passwords.
-With the increasing importance of cybersecurity, it's vital to use passwords that protect your personal information and accounts effectively.
+Welcome to the NOVA secure password a project!
+This web application was created to encourage members of the NOVA School of Business and Economics (NOVA SBE) community to create strong and secure passwords.
+With the growing importance of cybersecurity, it is essential to use passwords that effectively protect your personal information and accounts.

-Features:
-Password Strength Checker: Enter your desired password, and the app will evaluate its strength based on various criteria, including length, complexity, and the presence of common sequences.
-Real-time Feedback: Get immediate feedback on password validity with visual indicators and suggestions for improvement.
-Language Support: The application is available in both English and Portuguese, making it accessible to a wider audience within the NOVA SBE community.
-Clipboard Functionality: Easily copy your validated password to your clipboard for quick use.
-This tool is a part of our initiative to promote better security practices and raise awareness about the importance of strong passwords.
+Features: Password Protection Level/Quality Checker: Enter your desired password and the application will assess its level of protection/quality based on various criteria, including length, complexity and the presence of common sequences.
+Real-Time Feedback: Receive immediate feedback on password validity, with visual indicators and suggestions for improvement.
+Language Support: The application is available in English and Portuguese, making it accessible to a wider audience within the NOVA SBE community.
+Copy to Clipboard functionality: Easily copy your validated password to the clipboard for quick use.
+This tool is part of our initiative to promote better security practices and raise awareness about the importance of strong passwords.

-Try it out at: NOVA Secure Password [ https://novasecurepassword.netlify.app/ ]
+Try it out at: NOVA Password Segura [ https://novasecurepassword.netlify.app/ ]

-Join us in making our online presence safer!
+Join us in making our online presence more secure!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------